data-engineer-sk/PySpark-ML-Project/README.md

 4. Model Evaluation

 ### How it works
-Use Juypter Note to load the **testScore.csv** file for modelling.
+Use Juypter Notebook to load the **testScore.csv** file for modelling.
 Use the standard machine learning technique and apply the **linear regression** model to test the data, then predict the results for by another set of test data.
 ** This project has no model deployment at the end.
 Will be improved in future

 ### System Requirement